 Nine-time French Open champion Rafael Nadal pulled out of the Grand Slam tournament on Friday, citing an injury to his left wrist.

-The left-handed Spaniard was wearing a blue brace on his wrist during what he called "one of the toughest press conferences in my career."
+The left-handed Spaniard wore a blue brace on his wrist during what he called "one of the toughest press conferences in my career."

 Nadal, who owns a total of 14 Grand Slam titles, said he would not even have tried to compete at any other tournament with the injury, "but it's the most important event of the year for me."

-He said there is inflammation in the tendon sheath in his wrist and was told that there is no way he could be given five more painkilling injections — one before each possible match, were he to make it all the way to the final — over the next 10 days.
+He said the problem is with the tendon sheath in his wrist and was told that there is no way he could be given five more painkilling injections -- one before each possible match, were he to make it all the way to the final -- over the next 10 days.

 Losing Nadal drains the French Open of more star power, following the pre-tournament withdrawal of 17-time major champion Roger Federer because of a bad back.